Where To Buy Vatican Tickets

 Vatican Museums tickets

-Get Vatican tickets on third party sites
+Way N. 2: Get Vatican tickets on third party sites

 visiting the Vatican Museums

-Go on a guided tour of the Vatican Museums
+Way N. 3: Go on a guided tour of the Vatican Museums

 Guided tours of the Vatican Museums are a good option if you want more insight and information during your visit.
-Having a knowledgeable guide on hand to tell you all about the history and architecture of the buildings.
+You will learn about the significance of the exquisite artworks on show, as well as about the various Popes who have lived here.

 There are, however, a lot of different options for guided tours.
 Some tours are private, some are group tours (and in that case you have the option of a regular and small group tour); there are kids friendly tours too.

-There are also different options with regards to timings – early access, late evening access, etc. – and also in terms of what’s involved in the tours.
-For example, some tours of the Vatican Museums will also involve St Peter’s Basilica and the Vatican Gardens, while others will only focus on the museums and the Sistine Chapel themselves.
+For example, some tours of the Vatican Museums go to St Peter’s Basilica and the Vatican Gardens; others will only focus on the museums and the Sistine Chapel themselves.

 Vatican Museums vatican tickets

-Get the Vatican City Pass
+Way N. 4: Get the Vatican City Pass

-Get Vatican tickets at the door
+Way N. 5: Get Vatican tickets at the door

 So, unless you are visiting Rome in the off season (but Rome doesn’t really know an off season!), I really don’t recommend winging it.